midlantica/LovelyBunchOfCoconuts/content/quotes/to-be-controlled-in-our-economic-pursuits.md

 ---
-title: "To be controlled in our economic pursuits"
+title: 'To be controlled in our economic pursuits'
 ---

 ## "To be controlled in our economic pursuits means to be controlled in everything."